 I've consented – can I change my mind?

 Yes, you can.
-Even if you’re naked or engaging in a sex act it’s your right to change your mind and withdraw your consent.
+Even if you’re naked or having sex, it’s your right to change your mind and withdraw your consent.

 Consent, condoms and STIs

-Condoms are the best way to prevent the spread of STIs.
+Condoms are the best way to prevent STIs.
 They’re a necessary part of a healthy sex life.
 If you’re practising safe sex, chances are you’ve had a conversation with your partner about using them.

-If your partner does not agree to use condoms and you want to, you have the right to say ‘no’ to sex.
+If your partner doesn’t agree to use condoms and you want to, you have the right to say ‘no’ to sex.

-If your partner has a visible sore, ulcer or lump on their genitals, anal area or mouth you also have the right to say ‘no’ to sex.
+If your partner has a visible sore, ulcer or lump on their genitals, anal area or mouth you also have the right to say ‘no’.
 It is also your right to ask a sexual partner to wear a condom before you have sex with them.
-Asking someone to use protection shows you know how to take care of and respect yourself and others.
+Asking someone to use protection shows you know how to take care of yourself and others.

 Consent is not…